dxos/dxos/docs/content/tutorial/profile.md

 ## Create a Profile

 This is very similar to a login or a sign up page.
 Jump into `ProfileModal.js`.
 This component is a very simple sign up form.
 The user have to provide a username in order to create a profile.
-The input element will save the state in the `username` variable and then `handleSignUp` is the invoked method when the user clicks on the `Create` button.
+The input element will save the state in the `username` variable and then `handleRegistration` is the invoked method when the user clicks on the `Create` button.

 ![Tasks App - Create Profile](./introduction-00.png)